ambar/reiconify/README.md

 - Export both ES modules and CommonJS modules.
 - Provide `center` prop for aligning icon with text，see [how it works](http://ambar.li/reiconify/md.icons/#/Align).
 - Provide dev tool for generating static icon site.
+- Generate uniqute IDs for svg elements if needed.

 ## Install